Graphic pejoratives in written Chinese: History

 Over time, the term Qiang would be repurposed to describe different groups of "barbarians to the west".
 In ancient and medieval China, other groups of barbarians received names that were written with characters that mean dog, wolf, bug, snake or similar.

 Wa was the earliest written name of Japan, and the first graphic pejorative to be replaced by another character.
-Han Dynasty (206 BCE – 24 CE) scribes initially wrote the exonym "Japan" as Chinese Wo or Japanese Wa 倭 meaning "submissive; dwarf barbarian".
-The Japanese adopted this kanji as their autonym, but replaced it with Wa 和 "harmony; peace" circa 756, and convinced the Tang Dynasty (618–907 CE) Chinese to adopt the new autonym, Japanese Nihon or Chinese Riben 日本 (lit. "root of the sun").
+Han dynasty (206 BCE – 24 CE) scribes initially wrote the exonym "Japan" as 倭 (Japanese Wa, modern Mandarin Wō), meaning "submissive, dwarf".
+The Japanese adopted this kanji as their autonym, but replaced it with 和 Wa "harmony; peace" circa 756, and convinced the Tang dynasty (618–907 CE) Chinese to adopt the new autonym, 日本 (Japanese Nihon, modern Mandarin Rìběn), literally "root of the sun".

 The American sinologist Herrlee Glessner Creel said some early exonyms "may have been given by the Chinese as terms of contempt—this is hard to determine—but it is unlikely that all of them were".
 Pejorative Chinese characters, especially semantically negative ones replaced with semantically positive characters, unmistakably determine ethnic contempt.